 Activity 2: Archeology Dig.
 Plan a homemade ancient Egyptian dig.
 Your child will learn how an archaeologist discovers artifacts.
 Use “archaeologist tools,” such as small shovels, spoons, and paintbrushes in your homemade dig.
 Here’s your inspiration.

-Preparing your dig: Begin by decorating a terracotta pot in hieroglyphics or Egyptian drawings using permanent markers.
+Preparing your dig: If you haven’t already done Lesson 1 this week, begin by decorating a terracotta pot in hieroglyphics or Egyptian drawings using permanent markers.
 Next, smash it! 🔨 (But not too hard, or your pieces will be too small.)
 Be sure to use protective goggles and wrap your pot in a cloth to protect your body and eyes from broken pieces.
 Finally, place the pieces in a prepared space.
 You can use a large plastic tub or child’s pool.
 Add dirt or soil to the bin to cover the broken pieces.

 Get to work: Grid your working space with painter’s tape so you can identify where each piece is found.
 Label each quadrant with a sticky note.